 Is a trailer worth the investment?
 For many owner-operators, the answer is yes.
 On average, it can take less than four years to earn back that investment, even when buying new equipment.
-Here’s how to get the best bang for your buck.
+Here are some tips on how to get the best bang for your buck when trailer shopping.

-Look for premium quality components such as long-life brake linings, wide brakes, long-life wheel ends, and seals can mean less money and time spent on maintenance and repair.
-Some trailer manufacturers offer galvanizing to protect door frames, hinges, and the entire subframe.
-You’ll reduce your cost per mile and maintenance costs by using special coatings that protect trailer parts.
+Premium quality components such as long-life brake linings, wide brakes, long-life wheel ends, and seals can mean less money and time spent on maintenance and repair.
+Some trailer manufacturers also offer galvanizing to protect door frames, hinges, and the subframe.
+Additionally, you can reduce your cost per mile and maintenance costs by using special coatings that protect trailer parts.

 The biggest weight saver when it comes to trailer material is aluminum, which also is more corrosion-resistant than steel.
 Aluminum can be substituted for steel in cross members that support the floor and for hardwood flooring.
 Aluminum rims can also replace steel disc wheels.
 The weight-savings will add up: less fuel used to transport loads, less wear and tear on your tires and suspension, and less pull on your rig’s engine.

-An owner-operator could add $10,000 or more to his or her bottom line in one year by using a trailer with strong aerodynamic features.
+You could potentially add $10,000 or more to your bottom line in one year by using a trailer with strong aerodynamic features.
 That means the trailer would pay for itself long before it wears out.
 The more aerodynamic the tractor, the more critical it is for the trailer to play a complementary role in streamlining airflow.
 Aerodynamic features include things like trailer tails (or boat tails) and side skirts.
 If you’re a long-hauler, making your big rig aerodynamic can be a smart and cost-reducing choice.
 Studies have found adding aerodynamic features reduced drag by 26%.